Most recently revised: February 26, 2015

 - Supplement, pages 11-13

 - 17 USC §§ 101, 102, 104, 104A, 105, 201, 204, 401, 402, 403, 404, 405, 406, 407, 408

 - February 9, 11, 12, 13:

 - Guest Lecture, Monday February 9: Sarang Damle, Deputy General Counsel, U.S. Copyright Office

-- Problem Set (We will discuss the problems in class between finishing Chapter 3 and beginning chapter 4 of the Casebook)
+- Problem Set (We will discuss the problems in class at the end of Chapter 3 of the Casebook)

 - Explore Creative Commons Labs’ CC Termination of Transfer Tool (Beta)

 - Problem Set (continued; when we stopped on Friday we were in the middle of Problem # viii)